 Figure.
-5.4.18 - 103.
+5.4.18 - 99.
 Outputs when motor starting takes too long, no speed switch.

-LRC function outputs in too long motor start without speed switch needed torque for normal starting, resulting in a prolonged start-up situation.
+There are many reasons why the motor starting takes too long.
+These include problems in the drive or in the application.
+There may also be an issue with the feeding network: if the started motor is very large and the feeding network is weak, its voltage may drop and therefore the motor cannot provide the needed torque for normal starting, resulting in a prolonged start-up situation.
 This is why the $I^{2}t$ mode is suggested as it can compensate for the voltage drop by taking the lower starting current caused by the lower voltage into account.
-If definite time is preferred for the Ist> function, it may cause a situation where the starting is well in action but the user-allowed time is spent due to the lower current and lower torque caused by the network's low voltage.
+If definite time is preferred for the lst> function, it may cause a situation where the starting is well in action but the user-allowed time is spent due to the lower current and lower torque caused by the network's low voltage.
 In this case the function may trip before the starting is over eventhough the motor is not yet stressed too much and could still continue the starting.